Everest on May 21, 2011 and have climbed it three other times- 2002, 2003 and 2008 each

 Everest 2008 Climb

-I returned to Everest in 2008, to attempt the South side again as part of The
+I returned to Everest in 2008, to attempt the South side again

-climbs in the prior 8 months.
+high altitude climbs in the prior 8 months.
 I felt great the

 continue and turned back at the Balcony or 27,500' (8300m) which

 I have written an extensive document on the experiences during

 this climb as impacted by the Chinese Olympic torch summit and

 It is a PDF document named Everest

 2008: Mountain of Politics